deepomicslab/CoMBCR/README.md

 ## Tutorial
 We provide a [tutorial](./tutorial.ipynb) for the usage of CoMBCR.
 The following usage section is for the current version of CoMBCR.

 Please refer to [tutorial_pair](./tutorial_pair.ipynb) if you want to use the paired chains.
-Kindly noted that the paired-chains will cost double computational resources and the performance won't increase significantly according to the current tested outcomes.
+Kindly noted that the paired-chains will cost double computational resources.

 ## Usage
 > ### Prepare input data